-Public Staff witness Perry testified that she was concerned that the amounts contained in the Company's filed annual review exhibits do not match the monthly deferred account reports filed with the Commission due to (1) the Company inserting proposed proration adjustments into the annual review exhibits that had not been filed with the Commission in the monthly deferred account reports for those months, and (2) the Company reclassifying demand and commodity charges reflected in the annual review exhibits, which do not correlate to charges reflected in the monthly deferred account reports and the invoices reviewed by the Public Staff.
+Public Staff witness Perry testified that she was concerned that the amounts contained the Company's filed annual review exhibits do not match the monthly deferred account reports filed with the Commission due to (1) the Company inserting proposed proration adjustments into the annual review exhibits that had not been filed with the Commission in the monthly deferred account reports for those months, and (2) the Company re-classifying demand and commodity charges reflected in the annual review exhibits, which do not correlate to charges reflected in the monthly deferred account reports and the invoices reviewed by the Public Staff.

 Witness Perry testified that typically, if an LDC believes that a proposed adjustment is warranted, the adjustment is noted in testimony and possibly on Schedule 8 - Deferred Account with a footnote, but the LDC does not restate the total gas costs for the review period.
 She explained that the Public Staff's review procedures include tracing the Company's filed annual review exhibits to the monthly deferred account filings made each month during the review period.
-She further noted that another review procedure attempts to compare for agreement the total cost of gas reflected on Schedule 1 to the cost of gas reflected in the monthly financial statements.
-Witness Perry testified that by the Company inserting the proposed adjustments and restating Schedules 1 and 4, not only do the deferred account entries not agree to the filed deferred account reports, but Frontier's filed total cost of gas does not agree to the GS-1 Reports or the monthly financial reports filed by Frontier with the Public Staff and the Commission.
+She further noted that another review procedure agrees the total cost of gas reflected on Schedule 1 to the cost of gas reflected in the monthly financial statements.
+Ms. Perry testified that by the Company inserting the proposed adjustments and restating Schedules 1 and 4, not only do the deferred account entries not agree to the filed deferred account reports, but Frontier's filed total cost of gas does not agree to the GS-1 Reports or the monthly financial reports filed by Frontier with the Public Staff and Commission.

 Public Staff witness Perry testified that she had a second issue related to Frontier's reclassifications of demand and commodity charges in the annual review exhibits as compared to the monthly deferred account reports.
 She explained that although the total demand and commodity charges reported in the annual review exhibits do agree to the filed monthly deferred account reports, the reclassification of the types of charges reflected in the annual review makes it virtually impossible for the Public Staff to trace specific charges into the monthly deferred account filings.
 She further explained that the Public Staff had a similar issue in Frontier's prior annual review of gas costs proceeding and recorded the unreconciled amounts in other supply costs.
-Witness Perry testified that for the current review period, the Public Staff has presented the demand and commodity charges in the Public Staff's testimony exactly as these charges were reflected on the invoices supporting the monthly deferred account entries that it audited.
-Witness Perry noted that the Public Staff reflected the Other Gas Costs just as these amounts were filed by the Company in the monthly deferred account filings along with entries that are recorded in other cost of gas but do not impact the Company's deferred account.
-She noted that in addition, the Public Staff excluded the Company's proposed proration adjustments from Other Gas Cost charges since these were not filed during the review period.
-Witness Perry testified that by reflecting the information in this manner the Public Staff was able to reconcile the total cost of gas to the financial statements and was also now able to state that these amounts agree to the Public Staff's audited monthly deferred account files.
-Frontier did not take issue with the Public Staff's expressed desire that in future annual review proceedings Frontier would file annual review schedules that present a summary of its gas costs that agree with its monthly deferred account reports.
+Witness Perry stated that for the current review period, the Public Staff has presented the demand and commodity charges in our testimony exactly as these charges were reflected on the invoices supporting the monthly deferred account entries that we audited.
+Ms. Perry explained that the Public Staff reflected the Other Gas Costs just as these amounts were filed by the Company in the monthly deferred account filings along with entries that are recorded in other cost of gas but do not impact the Company's deferred account.
+She explained that in addition, the Public Staff excluded the Company's proposed proration adjustments from Other Gas Cost charges since these were not filed during the review period.
+Ms. Perry testified that that by reflecting the information in this manner, the Public Staff was able to agree the total cost of gas to the financial statements and was also now able to state that these amounts agree to our audited monthly deferred account files.
+Frontier did not take issue with the Public Staff's expressed desire that, in the future, Frontier would file annual review schedules that present a summary of its gas costs that agree with its monthly deferred account reports in future annual review proceedings.